 Instructions

-- Roast Chickpeas: Place the chickpeas onto a large, rimmed baking sheet in a single layer.
+- Optional for roasted chickpeas: Preheat the oven to 425°F. Place the chickpeas onto a large, rimmed baking sheet in a single layer.
 Roast for 25 minutes.

-- Make the Sauce: In a medium bowl, whisk the cornstarch, and water.
-Add the tamari, rice vinegar, maple syrup, sesame oil, sriracha, lime juice, garlic, and ginger.
-Adjust the maple syrup, and lime juice to taste.
+- Make the Sauce: In a medium bowl, whisk the cornstarch and water.
+Add the tamari, rice vinegar, maple syrup, sesame oil (if using), sriracha, lime juice, garlic, and ginger.
+Adjust the date syrup and lime juice to taste.
 Set aside.

-- For the veggies, heat the oil in a large sautรฉ pan over medium-high heat.
+- For the veggies, heat the oil or broth in a large sauté pan over medium-high heat.
 Add the onion, garlic, broccoli, and bell pepper.
 Cook for about 5 minutes, or until the onion is translucent.

 - Cook: Add the cooked rice to the veggies and stir to combine.
 Cook for about 5 minutes, or until the rice starts to turn golden brown, stirring occasionally and flattening out the rice so it cooks evenly.
 Add the tamari, rice vinegar, and toasted sesame oil.
 Mix to incorporate.
 Set aside.

-- Combine: Transfer the chickpeas and sauce to the sautรฉ pan with the rice and veggies.
+- Combine: Transfer the chickpeas and sauce to the sauté pan with the rice and veggies.
 Cook over medium-high heat for about 2 minutes, or until warmed through.

 Notes